ParallelMaths/parallel/pages/8-31-floppy-pizza.md

 ## 4. Floppy pizza

-When you are a mathematician, then the world becomes amazing.
+When you are a mathematician, the world becomes amazing.
 Even eating pizza becomes amazing, as revealed in this video by Cliff Stoll.
 You might find some bits of the video confusing, but stick with it and see if you can understand why we eat pizza slices in a particular way.

 @[youtube](gi-TBlh44gY?rel=0) _(If you have problems watching the video, right click to open it in a new window)_